 A daily early dismissal is available for seniors who do not have a class or classes at the end of the day.
+Eleventh period classes will not be changed to accommodate late arrival.
 All seniors who desire a daily early dismissal must fill out an Early Dismissal Request Form and submit it to Ms. Snell for approval.
 Once granted, end-of-day study hall(s) will be omitted from the student's schedule.

-At that point, it is expected that the student will leave school at the specified time, unless they will be working in the library, computer lab, or with a teacher.
-Students who have a daily early dismissal but who need to stay IA should report to the library, or a computer lab rather than leave school and return for IA.
+At that point, it is expected that the student will leave school at the specified time, unless they will be working in the library or with a teacher.
+Students who have a daily early dismissal but who need to stay IA should report to the library rather than leave school and return for IA.

 An early dismissal will be granted with the expectation that the student will remain in good standing academically.
-A senior whose graduation is felt to be in jeopardy will not be allowed to have an early dismissal.
+A senior whose graduation is felt to be in jeopardy, may have their Early Dismissal revoked and placed back in a study hall.